Ray's Candy Store: Music

 The song "Lilly's Treat" by ska-punk band, Team Spider, off of their 2002 collaboration album with No Cash entitled "Summertime in the City" makes several references to Ray, Avenue A, and his famed egg creams.

 In 2017, Ray and the interior and exterior of the store were featured in rock musician Jesse Malin's music video for "Meet Me at the End of the World."

+Web

+In August 2021, a two-part interview with Ray was featured on author, photographer, and blogger Brandon Stanton's popular photoblog, Humans of New York.